 One of the best reef dives of the area.
 The entrance to a quiet lagoon, we leave the boat inside the protective reef and journey out thru this slim passage way on the rib, using the tidal current to push us back to our vessel at the end of the dive.
 The corridor is quite shallow but it´s like diving thru a small aquarium.
 Hundreds of acroporas (Table corals) grape corals, soft corals, stag corals and sponges, line the passage.
 In the corridor there are permanent residents like an enormous Hatchet fish, different sorts of yellow tail barracudas and a big variety of reef fish.

-- Assistance in the Sharm El Sheik Airport.
+- Assistance in the Sharm El Sheikh Airport.

 - Full board, water, coffee, and tea included.